zodiac403/guides/source/localizable/object-model/computed-properties.md

 ```

 This declares `fullName` to be a computed property, with `firstName` and `lastName` as the properties it depends on.
-The first time you access the `fullName` property, the function backing the computed property (i.e. the last argument) will be run and the results will be cached.
+The first time you access the `fullName` property, the function will be called and the results will be cached.
 Subsequent access of `fullName` will read from the cache without calling the function.
 Changing any of the dependent properties causes the cache to invalidate, so that the computed function runs again on the next access.

 ### Multiple dependents on the same object

-In the previous example, the `fullName` computed property dependend on two other properties:
+In the previous example, the `fullName` computed property dependens on two other properties:

 ```javascript
 …